Golf Betting Sites

 Ireland has some world famous golf courses and this Irish bookie are green and play for the green.
 Market coverage is brilliant for golf betting with every major tournament and tons of minor tournaments and trophies to bet on too.
 Depth of market isn't quite as good as others and raw odds are not the best but this bookie really stand out with their gold offers.
 During major tournaments get very regular money back offers and enhanced odds promotions.
 Particularly promotions on certain players, especially Irish ones.

 The common Paddy Power special offer is the golf extra place enhancement.
-Most bookies pay out on 5 places for each way and place bets on major golf tournaments but Paddy Power regularly out on 7 places.
-In addition you will get regular golf free offers through the year, such as bet £5 on a tournament and get a £5 free bet on the next one.
+Most bookies pay out on 5 places for each way and place bets on major golf tournaments but Paddy Power regularly out on 7 or 8 places.
+For big majors they have even been known to pay out on 10 places.
+In addition you will get regular golf free offers through the year, such as linked free bets and insurance offers.
 Paddy Power also have plenty of news, results and stats features for golf to help give you the advantage.